 1. Where do I park?

-Parking for Spencer Gorge/Webster Falls Conservation Area is located at Mizener's Antiques & Flea Market, 367 Highway 5 West, Dundas L9H 5E2.
-The shuttle bus will pick up visitors and make its 1st stop at Greensville Optimist Park (access to Webster Falls) and the 2nd stop at Tew Falls (access to Dundas Peak).
+Parking for Spencer Gorge Conservation Area is located at Christie Lake Conservation Area, 1000 Highway 5 West, Dundas.
+The shuttle bus will pick up visitors and make stops at Greensville Optimist Park (access to Webster Falls) and at Tew Falls (access to Dundas Peak).
 Please note that there is no trail access between the two areas due to the closure of the trail section on private property that linked the two waterfalls.
-Shuttles departing from Tew Falls return to the parking lot at Mizener’s.

 2. What days does the shuttle operate?

-The shuttle will run on weekends and holiday Mondays from Saturday May 6, 2017 to Sunday October 29, 2017.
+The shuttle will run on weekends and holiday Mondays from Saturday, May 12, 2018, to Sunday, October 28, 2018 (weather permitting).